adrianlizman/7B-LLM-for-Web-Search/README.md

-# Complete Step-by-Step Training Guide - No Mistakes
+# Complete Step-by-Step Training Guide

 ## 🚀 Overview
 We'll train a 7B model for web search in these phases: